 2. One-Sided Kitchen – This is the simplest type of modular kitchen.
 In this kitchen, the furniture is placed only on the front side and the other three sides are open.
 This type of kitchen is most suitable for smaller areas.

-3. U – Shaped Kitchen – It is the modular kitchen which requires most resources and also has a high storage capacity.
+3. U – Shaped Kitchen – It is the modular kitchen that requires the most resources and also has a high storage capacity.
 There is furniture on the three sides and there is access only from one side to the kitchen.

 4. Parallel Kitchen – It is a compact version of the U shaped kitchen.
 In this type of kitchen, there is furniture on the two opposite sides while the other two sides are open for access.